davidpriest/ptp-tools/README.md

 Customization
 =============

-The toolset is preconfigured to provide standard MANDIANT visual style to documents.
+The toolset is preconfigured to provide standard corporate visual style to documents.
 Changes that are unique to an individual document should be performed in that document package, not to the toolset.